lk-geimfari/mimesis/docs/schema.rst

     >>> field.aliases.clear()

-Key Functions and Post-Processing
+Key Functions and Transformations
 ---------------------------------

-You can optionally apply a key function to the result returned by the instance of :class:`~mimesis.schema.Field` or :class:`~mimesis.schema.Fieldset`.
-To do this, simply pass a callable object that returns the final result as the **key** parameter.
+.. versionadded:: 19.0.0

+The :mod:`mimesis.keys` module provides transformation functions that can be applied to field values using the ``key`` parameter in :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset`.
+These functions are executed after a value is generated and before it's returned to the caller.

 Let's take a look at the example: